fiifidickson-tech/cutmind-mvp/backend/api_contract.md

 }
 ```

-## Errors
+## Error Response (JSON)
 Returned when:
-- rules are missing
+- the prompt cannot be interpreted
-- value_cm is missing or not numeric
+- a rule is malformed
-- operations not supported
+- the model returns something unstructured

 ```json
 {